 For devices that are currently running a version of iOS prior to 10.3, the device must also have been enrolled in MDM via Apple DEP.

-There are two ways to initiate an update:
+There are three ways to initiate an update:

 - To upgrade a single device, click on the device to go to the device details screen.
 Next to the OS version display, there will be a button available, allowing you to update the iOS version.
 If no button is available, the device does not meet the requirements above.